ex-man/GeneralInsurance_Class/Lessons/Lesson6/model_val.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

-In the previous Lesson you have learnt on how to create very simple design for GLM model to improve insurance portfolio.
-The model is truly simple on almost not usable for real life application.
+In the previous Lesson you learnt about how to create a very simple design for GLM model to improve an insurance portfolio.
+The model is truly simple but not usable for real life application.
 We need to improve it to its best using the best data we have available.
-So we will try to iterate using many combination of features and theirs mutation to improve the model
+So we will try to iterate using many combination of features and their mutations to improve the model.

 `But how do we know model is performing well?`

-There are several method on how to asses the model performance, but we will focus on a few only.
+There are several methods on how to assess the model performance, but we will focus on a few of them only.
-Using these methods you split your data on __modeling__ and __validation__ part to ensure model is robust and not overfitted on current data, but prepared to work on future data we have not seen yet.
+Using these methods you split your data on __modeling__ and __validation__ part to ensure the model is robust and not overfitted on current data, but prepared to work on future data that we have not seen yet.

 ### Validation Methods
 A few methods on how to split data:

-1. Out of samle Validation (randomly split into two pieces, e.g. 80% vs. 20% of data)
+1. Out of sample Validation (randomly split into two parts, e.g. 80% vs. 20% of data)
-2. Out of time Validation (split into two pieces, using some time variable, e.g. Years 2012-2016 vs. Year 2017)
+2. Out of time Validation (split into two parts, using a time variable, e.g. Years 2012-2016 vs. Year 2017)
-3. Cross Validation (randomly split into k piecies and combination of k-1 folds define one part vs. remaining part)
+3. Cross Validation (randomly split into k parts and combinations of k-1 parts define one sample vs. remaining part defining the second sample)

 Once you split your data into modeling and validation part you start creating GLM model on modeling part and making prediction on validation part.